rocky-linux/documentation/docs/guides/network/openbgpd_bgp_router.md

 chmod 0600 /etc/bgpd.conf
 ```

-Subsequently, add the following to `/etc/bgpd.conf`:
+Then, add the following to `/etc/bgpd.conf`:

 ```bash
 AS YOUR_ASN